Comment on proposed administrative rules

 Metro is proposing administrative rules to give direction and add clarity to the new Metro tax codes that allow the agency to implement, collect and enforce personal and business income taxes.
-The rules will be available for review and comment for 30 days beginning May 1, 2021.
+The rules are available for review and comment for 30 days beginning May 1, 2021.
 You may provide comment during an online public hearing May 19, 2021, or in writing.

 Sign up to receive email updates about the Supportive Housing Services tax.

 In May 2020 voters in greater Portland approved a measure to raise money for supportive housing services for people experiencing homelessness or at risk of experiencing homelessness.

 The program is funded by two separate taxes: a 1% personal income tax on taxable income above $125,000 for individuals and $200,000 for those filing jointly, and a 1% business income tax on net income for businesses with gross receipts above $5 million.

 Other Metro programs and projects are funded through bond measures or property tax levies.
 This is the first program at Metro that uses personal and business income taxes, and it is the first local personal income tax in the region since Multnomah County’s personal income tax ended in 2006.

 Work is underway preparing the tax collection systems for these new taxes, which became effective in 2021.
 A supportive housing services tax implementation advisory table made up of experts in taxation advised Metro on new income tax codes which were adopted by Metro Council in December 2020.

 Where to file and pay